jaq-lagnirac/pickler-dev-truman/mobius_labels/USERMANUAL.md

 ## Output Label Sheet

 After clicking `Enter`, wait until a green status message appears on the main window.
-After a successful generation, you will find a label sheet in the working directory named `YYYYMMDD_HHMMSS_label_sheet.pdf`.
-The file's prefix is generated using a modified
-[ISO 8601 Basic](https://en.wikipedia.org/wiki/ISO_8601) format denoting the
-time of creation.
+After a successful generation, you will find a label sheet named `YYYYMMDD_HHMMSS_label_sheet.pdf` in an output directory named `MOBIUS_LABEL_OUTPUT_JAQ`.
+The file's prefix is generated using a modified [ISO 8601 Basic](https://en.wikipedia.org/wiki/ISO_8601) format denoting the time of creation.
+If the output sub-directory does not exist in the working directory, one will be created; in other words, you do not need to create the output directory manually.

 ## Credits and Closing